yousuffx19/tinyhttp1/README.md

 - Can serve large files completely
 - Custom routes displaying messages
 - Reliable response codes
+- Supports very small amount of MIME types but enough for general use
 - Logs incoming requests onto the terminal

 ## How to run